jianyangqt/gctb_doc/md/2download.md

 [MPI version](download/gctb_1.0_mpi_scr.zip)

-The MPI version implements a distributed computing strategy that allow the analysis to be scalable to very large sample sizes.
+The MPI version implements a distributed computing strategy that scales the analysis to very large sample sizes.
 A significant improvement in computing time is expected for a sample size > 10,000.
 The MPI version needs to be compiled on user’s machine.
 See [README.html](download/README.html) in the tarball for instructions of compilation and usage.
+A testing dataset is also included in each tarball.

 ### Update log